cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

     streamClient = streamClient(config)

-3. Once we have configured the stream client, we can create a stream by calling create with a stream-name [`Note 2`_]
+3. Once we have configured the stream client, we can create a stream by calling create with a stream-name [`Note StreamName`_]
 ::

   streamClient.create("newStreamName");